qawemlilo/emitter/README.md

 # Emitter
+# Emitter

+When you use a programming overtime, you start to notice certain patterns that keep recurring.
+I write a lot of JavaScript and for me JavaScript events have really resonated with me.

+A bit of history
+When I started using JavaScript about 6 years ago, I used events mainly for interacting with DOM objects.
+Some my most used DOM event handlers were: `onLoad`, `onClick`, `onFocus`, `onBlur`, `onMouseOver`, `onMouseOut`, `onSubmit`.
+JavaScript was merely a means to an end, it didn't have any sex appeal.

 When you use a programming language for some time, overtime, you start to notice certain patterns that keep re-occuring.
 If you are curious enough you will deeper and try to make sense of everything.